robotec-ua/eod_robot_j_info/README.md

     * [Starting the robot](https://github.com/robotec-ua/demine_robot_h_launch)

 ## Overview
+The robot is designed toprovide enhanced bomb disposal capabilities to EOD teams.
+Model J offers high reliability and excellent maneuverability.
+It can be used to identify and disarm booby traps,  fireworks,  improvised, explosive  devices  and  other  dangerous  objects  in  closed  areas,  buildings  and vehicles.
+The robot also performs reconnaissance, monitoring and investigation of objects in exceptionally dangerous conditions

 ## State of art technologies
 A robot can't be created without advance in technologies.